KasprLab/tic-tac-toe/README.md

 **Friday, 16/07/2021** - I've updated the production version with codes from test app today.
 Finally I can go through the app and list areas need to be improve and features to be added.

-### Questions

-- Why do I choose CSS Grid?
+**Saturday, 17/07/2021**
+- Review and clean style.css
+- Review and clean style.css
+- Set outcome message and new game button

+**Sunday, 18/07/2021**

 ### Tasks List

-- Outcome messages
-- Reset button
-- Choose a google font
+- [x] Choose a google font
+- [ ] Style selection, outcome message and new game button
+- [ ] Add copyright
+- [ ] Deploy via surge

 ### Future Features

-- Animated fonts or shapes for selection entry and winning message
+- Animated fonts or shapes for selection entry and outcome message
 - Mobile focus design for iPhone X